dynamsoft-docs/label-recognition-docs/introduction/index.md

 # Overview of Dynamsoft Label Recognizer

 Dynamsoft Label Recognizer (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (or a 'Label' in this context).
-Some common scenarios where a component like DLR can prove handy include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, and ID cards.
+Some common scenarios where a component like DLR can prove handy include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, ID cards, and more.

 DLR powers your software development through the following aspects:
 - Introduces the `Reference Region` feature to reduce the difficulty of specifying a Region of Interest (ROI).